 While using an independent commission-based sales force may be less expensive in the short run, a dedicated sales team that works exclusively for your brand will save you money in the long run.
-Moreover, if you take on contractors for projects in multiple countries, the complexities and challenges are magnified.
+Moreover, the complexities and challenges are magnified if you take on contractors for projects in multiple countries.

-Get the Best of Both Worlds with a Global PEO
+Get the Best of Both Worlds with a Global Employer of Record

-A global Professional Employment Organization (PEO) can provide the ideal solution to your overseas staffing problems.
-A global PEO is a third party that acts on your company’s behalf to onboard and payroll your chosen foreign talent, without the need to establish a foreign entity for your business.
+A Global Employer of Record (EOR) can provide the ideal solution to your overseas staffing problems.
+A Global Employer of Record (EOR) is a third party that acts on your company’s behalf to onboard and payroll your chosen foreign talent without establishing a foreign entity for your business.

-Partnering with a global PEO can benefit your business in multiple ways:
+Partnering with a Global Employer of Record (EOR) can benefit your business in multiple ways:

 - Increase the loyalty of your foreign salesforce without having to set up your own legal entity abroad.
-Delegate employee management to a global PEO, to handle the entire scope of employee hiring, retention, replacement and compensation.
+Delegate employee management to a Global Employer of Record (EOR) to handle the entire scope of employee hiring, retention, replacement, and compensation.

 - Build strong brand equity via a globally distributed workforce that represents your company proudly and builds customer relationships across the globe.
 Retain ownership of your client base after salespeople leave your company.